jeff-boykin/old-work-docs/Documents/revised-project-template.md

 ---

-### EVALUATION
+## EVALUATION

-**Guidelines & Rubric**
+Your project will assessed using the following standards:

-Your project will be evaluated by your instructors in the following areas:
+1. Standard 1

-1. Guiding Principle / Technical Requirement 1
+2. Standard 2
-2. Guiding Principle/ Technical Requirement 2
+3. Standard 3
-3. Guiding Principle/ Technical Requirement 3
+4. Professional Development

 #### Rubric: [Link to rubric](#).

 Based on the requirements, you can earn a maximum of _____ points on this project.
-Your instructors will score each of your technical requirements using the scale below:
+Your instructors will score each of your standards using the scale below:

     Score | Expectations
     ----- | ------------